-- Horses three-year-old and younger are not suitable for this section of the competition unless they have already been successfully presented at a grading or inspection as a 3 year old. - Adequate horses must be provided to ensure each horse is used no more than three times per age group during the competition with four in reserve. - All horses should be viewed on the triangle before the competition by the steward and the judges to ascertain suitability for juniors/ seniors/ none.
+O Horses three-year-old and younger are not suitable for this section of the competition unless they have already been successfully presented at a grading or inspection as a 3 year old.

+- Adequate horses must be provided to ensure each horse is used no more than three times per age group during the competition with four in reserve. - All horses should be viewed on the triangle before the competition by the steward and the judges to ascertain suitability for juniors/ seniors/ none.
 Agreed with the head steward. - Horses should be presented in a simple snaffle bridle, ideally with non-bulky reins that are easy to fold in the hand.
 Horses should be familiar with the triangle system of presentation before the competition, used to being shown in a bridle, and familiar with an assistant handler running with them.
-Pre-competition training of some horses may be required. - o The most straightforward (easy) horses must be given to the junior competitors for in-hand - o The same horse should not be used by two or more members of the same team. - The horses used for the turn out section may be used for in-hand also.
+Pre-competition training of some horses may be required. - The most straightforward (easy) horses must be given to the junior competitors for in-hand, and safety for seniors should also be given consideration - o The same horse should not be used by two or more members of the same team. - The horses used for the turn out section may be used for in-hand also.

 NOTE: It is suggested that the organisers arrange to have the final viewing of horses by the judges and steward 1-2 days ahead of the championship; it is up to the organisers to decide if it is possible to view all horses and organise replacements if required just one day ahead of the championships.
 It may be possible to send video clips of the horses to the judges and steward ahead of the championships.
 Organisers must ensure there is adequate time for replacement animals to be sourced/ transported if necessary.
 It is at the discretion of the organisers to decide the timeline.
-But the horses must be viewed and agreed as suitable before the championships.
+But the horses must be viewed and agreed as suitable before the Championships.
+Horses should be made familiar with the competition environment in the days ahead of the Championships, including presented in a bridle on the triangle (including all decorations that will be used during the Championships i.e. flowers / bushes), with an assistant handler following with lunge whip in hand to ensure the horses are safe to be used in competition.

 Horses should be turned out to a high standard, clean and plaited, with clean well-fitting bridles for all phases of the championships (except turnout where the responsibility is for the competitors to achieve a high standard of turnout themselves).
 All horses in the conformation and loose assessment phases must wear two head numbers.
 Horses must be handed over to competitors already bridled for the in-hand phase.
+In the in hand phases the bridle should have a pair of reins i.e. same as for a ridden horse and the bridles should have a buckle which can be opened.
+A single lead rein is not acceptable.
+Adequate lunge whips must be provided by the organisers (a pool of 10 lunge whips minimum should be available).

 Discipline Number of horses required

-Conformation (junior and senior timetabled Two x prejudgement
+Conformation (junior and senior timetabled Two x prejudgement horses

-together) Four x competition
+together) Four x competition horses

-Or Conformation (junior and senior timetabled Four x prejudgement
+Or Conformation (junior and senior timetabled Four x prejudgement horses

-separately) Eight x competition
+separately) Eight x competition horses

 Conformation Reserve Two horses in reserve

-Loose Assessment (normally junior and senior assess Two x prejudgement
+Loose Assessment (normally junior and senior assess together) Two x prejudgement horses

-together) Five x competition
+Five x competition horses

 Three horses in reserve

 Turnout and In Hand (normally the same horses) Number of competitors divided by three

 Plus four in reserve